Esomeprazole mode of action pdf

 Proton Pump Inhibitors (PPIs) such as Esomeprazole work by irreversibly blocking the proton pump in the stomach’s parietal cells.
 This pump is responsible for the secretion of gastric acid into the stomach lumen.
 By inhibiting the proton pump, Esomeprazole reduces the production of gastric acid, leading to a decrease in acidity within the stomach.

-See also Omeprazole plavix study
+See also Omeprazole horror stories

 Mechanism of Proton Pump Inhibitors